Interfaces first: sharing and data contracts

 • Model is how you produce the deliverable.
 The model is rarely a promise to the customer.

-• Dataset is a useful umbrella term, but often imprecise as a product surface if it does not state what is official.
+• Dataset is a useful umbrella term, but imprecise as a product surface if it does not state what is official.

 • Dashboard is presentation.
 It is typically a consumer, not a data product.

-The point is not to be linguistically strict.
 The point is to be able to say: “This is the supported surface.
 The rest is engine room.”

 How do we share data products within domains, across domains and externally?